 APPLE IN CHINA

-Apple factory Apple’s products are proving to be as desirable for Chinese consumers as for their international peers, but official channels for their sale are extremely limited.
-The company has only a handful of flagship stores and authorized resellers in the country’s largest cities.
-Apple is on track to have 25 retail outlets in China by the end of 2012.
+Apple’s products — particularly iPhones — have proved to be as desirable for Chinese consumers as for their international peers, and Apple is arguably the only international technology company to really make it in China.
+But official channels for the sale of Apple products has been limited.
+The company has only a handful of flagship stores and authorized resellers in the country’s largest cities in the early 2010s.

 Popularity of Apple in China